-CY PLAN 180 Research Seminar in Urban Studies 3 Units A capstone course for urban studies majors; open to other majors by instructor approval.
+CY PLAN 180 Research Seminar in Urban Studies 3 Units

+Terms offered: Spring 2018, Spring 2017, Spring 2016 A capstone course for urban studies majors; open to other majors by instructor approval.
 Topical focus varies by semester.
 The course involves student production of a high-quality research report from inception to completion.
 Lectures introduce a range of research skills typical in urban studies, and cover specific domain knowledge necessary for the completion of the research project.
 Students identify a research topic subject to instructor approval and prepare a formal research proposal, undertaking the analysis specified in the proposal, making public presentations of their findings, and producing a professional-quality research report.